yifeng2019uwb/cloud-native-order-processor/docs/centralized-authentication-architecture.md

 The centralized authentication architecture with a dedicated Auth Service provides significant security, performance, and operational benefits while following proper microservices principles.
 By centralizing authentication in a dedicated service, we eliminate JWT secret distribution issues, improve performance, and create a more maintainable and scalable security model.

-This design follows industry best practices for microservices authentication and provides a solid foundation for future RBAC implementation and security enhancements.
+This design follows industry best practices for microservices authentication and provides a solid foundation for simple, secure authentication without role complexity.

 ---